Federated Learning with Buffered Asynchronous Aggregation: Appendix

-In this section, we experimentally compare the efficiency and scalability of \algname{} with other synchronous and asynchronous FL methods from the literature.
-We wish to understand how \algname{} behaves under different staleness distributions, its scalability, and data efficiency.
+In this section, we compare the efficiency and scalability of \algname{} with other synchronous and asynchronous FL methods from the literature via simulation.
+We wish to understand how \algname{} behaves under different values of $K$, its scalability, and data efficiency.

+\textbf{Evaluation metrics.} The standard evaluation metric for FL is the number of communication rounds to reach a target accuracy.
+However, asynchronous and synchronous methods do not have the same notion of rounds.
+For this reason, we compare different synchronous and asynchronous methods by the \emph{number of client trips} needed to reach a target accuracy.
+One client trip corresponds to one client round-trip communication.
+A client trip involves a client pulling the latest model from the server (download communication), performing one epoch of training on the local dataset (computation), then communicating the model update to the server (upload communication).
+Since the number of client trips measures both communication and computation costs, we use this as a proxy for wall-clock training time.
+We show wall-clock time simulation with stragglers in Appendix \ref{sec:appendix_stragglers}.

-\textbf{Datasets, models, and tasks.} We run experiments on two problems from the LEAF benchmark~\cite{leaf}, one text classification (binary sentiment analysis on Sent140 \cite{sent140}), and one image classification (multi-class classification with CelebA \cite{celeba}).
-We use the standard non-iid client partitions from LEAF, and similar models.
-For Sent140 \cite{sent140}, we train an LSTM classifier, where each Twitter account corresponds to a client.
-For CelebA \cite{celeba}, we train the same convolutional neural network classifier as LEAF, but with batch normalization layers replaced by group normalization layers~\cite{groupnorm} as suggested in~\cite{batchnorm_with_groupnorm}.
+\textbf{Datasets, models, and tasks.} In order to provide a comparison with other work in the literature, we run experiments on three datasets: CelebA (\cite{celeba}), Sent140 (\cite{sent140}), and CIFAR-10 (\cite{cifar10}).
+Sent140 is a text classification dataset (binary sentiment analysis), whereas CelebA and CIFAR-10 are image classification datasets (multi-class classification).
+For Sent140 and CelebA, we use the natural non-iid client partitions and models from the LEAF benchmark (\cite{leaf}).
+For Sent140, we train an LSTM classifier over 660,120 clients, where each Twitter account corresponds to one client.
+For CelebA, we train the same convolutional neural network classifier as LEAF over 9,343 clients, but with batch normalization layers replaced by group normalization layers (\cite{groupnorm}) as suggested in (\cite{batchnorm_with_groupnorm}).
+For CIFAR-10, we generate 5000 non-iid clients using a Dirichlet distribution with parameter 0.1, the same approach as in (\cite{fedavgm}).
 More details about datasets, models, and tasks are provided in Appendix~\ref{sec:appendix_data_model}.